mgechev/blog.mgechev.com/_posts/2015-07-18-flux-in-depth-store-network-communication-services.md

 ![Store to Network](/images/store-services/store-to-network.png)

+But why the `Service` module shuld listen for store changes?
+Can't it listen directly on the dispatcher?
+Most likely, in the store we'll have some logic for handling the action passed by the dispatcher (for example format the raw data passed by the view).
+If the `Service` module listens for changes at the dispatcher we will duplicate this logic twice.

 Everything looks good so far.
 But the `Service` module is still a huge black box.
 In the next section I'll suggest a sample design of this module.
 If you don't agree with something, have any questions or recommendations let me know.

 ## The Service Module